Financial Review

 * EBITDA: Net income attributable to owners of the parent + Total income taxes + (Interest expenses - Interest income) + Depreciation and amortization + Amortization of goodwill

-Operating income advanced 22.9%, to ¥27.0 billion.
-This was due mainly in the Color & Display segment, bolstered by sales price revisions implemented to boost margins, and to a return to profitability overseas after an operating loss in the corresponding period of the previous fiscal year, thanks to ongoing structural reforms in the pigments business in the United States and Europe, which pushed down costs.
+Operating income advanced 18.9%, to ¥40.5 billion.
+This was despite the decline in sales and was due mainly to increased shipments of high-value-added products, ongoing across-the-board sales price revisions and exhaustive cost management efforts.
+Among factors behind the operating income gain also was an improvement in the Color & Display segment, underpinned by sales price revisions implemented to boost margins, and by a return to profitability in overseas after an operating loss in the corresponding period of the previous fiscal year, thanks to ongoing structural reforms in the pigments business in the United States and Europe, which helped trim costs.

 - DIC uses the term “industrial materials” to describe products for use in mobility solutions, namely, automobiles, railroads and shipping, and for general industrial applications such as construction equipment and industrial machinery.